 The major in environmental studies examines the interactions between the natural and built environment.
 It encapsulates the fundamental social aspects of sustainability, environmental impact, law, ethics, development, energy use, economics and politics.

-In planning for an environmental studies major, it is essential that you enrol in GEOS 1001 (‘Earth, Environment and Society’) and one other junior geosciences unit.
-It is strongly recommended that you also take junior biology units (BIOL1001 and BIOL1002) and either chemistry or physics units to prepare for second year environmental studies units.
+In planning for an environmental studies major, it is essential that you enrol in GEOS 1001/GEOS1901 (‘Earth, Environment and Society’) and at least one of the following units of study:

 With a major in environmental studies, you can pursue careers in government funded organisations, in local government, or in the multitude of private environmental consultancies seeking graduates with science-based skills and specialist knowledge in environmental issues.